bitsofcotton/integ/README.md

 # Tips
 There also exists only finite edge or each edge condition of the well analysed functions to be solution.

+This is done by dividing invariant by some combination.

+So another problem is s.t. finite combination on object of each-dimension.
+This might causes trajectory related problem.